networkop/network-as-a-service/README.md

 make kubernetes
 ```

-### 3. Check that the cluster is functional
+#### 3. Check that the cluster is functional

-The following step will build a 100MB docker image and push it to dockerhub.
-It is assumed that the user has done `docker login` and has his username saved in `DOCKERHUB_USER` environment variable.
+The following step will build a base docker image and push it to dockerhub.
+It is assumed that the user has done `docker login` and has his username saved in the `DOCKERHUB_USER` environment variable.

 ```
 export KUBECONFIG="$(kind get kubeconfig-path --name="naas")"